broadinstitute/seqr/README.md

 #### Step 2: Adjust seqr deployment settings

-The following files contain settings that you may want to adjust before proceeding to step 3:
+Optionally edit high-level deployment settings before proceeding to step 3:

-* `deploy/kubernetes/minikube-settings.yaml` - you will want to edit the specific to your deployment target (for example `minikube-settings.yaml`).
+* `deploy/kubernetes/minikube-settings.yaml` - if deploying to minikube, this contains high-level settings like MINIKUBE_DISK_SIZE.
+* `deploy/kubernetes/gcloud-prod-settings.yaml` - if deploying a production instance to google kubernetes engine, this contains high-level settings like the number of nodes to create, disk sizes, etc.
-* `deploy/secrets/shared/shared-settings.yaml` - directories that contain keys, passwords and other sensitive info that shouldn't be shared publicly.
+* `deploy/secrets/shared/*` - directories that contain keys, passwords and other sensitive info that shouldn't be shared publicly.
-     You will want to edit:
+     You may eventually want to edit:
   * *gcloud/service-account-key.json* - allows gcloud and kubectl to access google cloud resources in your project from within pods.
 We provide a placeholder key which can access public resources.
   * *nginx/tls.cert* and *nginx/tls.key* - ssh keys that allow https access and avoid web browser "insecure website" warnings. https connections are critical for encrypting seqr logins, so you will want to order your own keys before making your seqr instance visible over the internet.
   * *seqr/postmark_server_token* - seqr uses this to send outgoing emails via postmark.com mail service